bibek2003/k8-cluster-level1/README.md

           ./simulate-pod-autoscale-production.sh
           ./simulate-pod-autoscale-staging.sh

-          Note: This will generate load on the server using the command "siege" scale up frondend pods which CPU utilization exceeds 20%                  and scale down when cpu utilization goes below 20%
+          Note: This will generate load on the server using the command "siege" and scale up frondend pods when CPU utilization exceeds 20%                  and scale down when cpu utilization goes below 20%